simpleRTK2B-F9R hookup guide

 The advanced is divided in 2 parts, the configuration and the integration to provide speed information to the F9R.

 Which exact position is F9R outputting?
-The position of the antenna, the position of the IMU, or a reference point in the vehicle?
+The position of the antenna, the position of the IMU, or anothe point?
 In our previous test we didn’t care about this.